drewlinsley/wk_scripts/README.md

 # Scripts for interacting with Webknossos.

 1. Install required packages with `pip install -r requirements.txt`.
+You may want to create a conda (conda env create --name=wk) or virtual environment (python -m venv wk) first.

 2. The project works off of ".yml" config files, which hold information about your project.
 Create one of these per project.
 - For example, cp configs/template.yml configs/W-Q.yml